HariharanJayashankar/aghion_howitt/gen_eq/readme.md

+The detrended model should be used.

-Only the stochastic model is used for now.
+The stochastic model also works.

+Deterministic model is throwing errors (c possibly is exploding)